Hobart Allied Health Pty Ltd Privacy Policy

 Our website uses minimal functional cookies (if any) only to enable basic features like form submissions or appointment booking.
 We do not use analytics, tracking, or advertising cookies.

-How Do We Use and Disclose Personal Information?
+How Do We Use, Disclose, and Store Personal Information?

 We use your information for the primary purpose of providing your care and directly related purposes you would reasonably expect (e.g., billing, quality assurance using de-identified data where possible).